Blepharoplasty

-Blepharoplasty, also known as eyelid surgery or an eyelid lift, can rejuvenate puffy, sagging or tired-looking eyes by removing excess fat and skin from the upper and/or lower eyelids.
+Eyelid surgery, also known as blepharoplasty or an eyelid lift, can rejuvenate puffy, sagging, or tired-looking eyes by removing excess fat and skin from the upper or lower eyelids.
 The procedure can also tighten eyelid muscles and tissue.
-A blepharoplasty is performed to improve a patient's peripheral vision by lifting droopy eyelids, or strictly for cosmetic reasons.
+Patients of a range of ages can benefit from the procedure, rejuvenating their appearance with long-lasting results.

 Who is a good candidate for a blepharoplasty?